The Trees at Keele

 Uses: much of the timber goes in to pencil production but its rich colour and aromatic fragrance make it popular for interior panelling.
 The outstanding durability and resistance to decay of timber from the heartwood make it ideal for exterior use where moisture is present.

-Location : two specimens in the Special Collection below the Walled Garden; compartment 24; square K10.
+Location : two specimens in the Special Collection by the Memorial Garden; square K11; tags 0011 and 0019.